dcycle/realistic_dummy_content/scripts/README.txt

  * Install a CoreOS instance (using Vagrant for example)
  * Log in and run one of the scripts
  * A CI (continuous integration server) can run the tests on every commit

+A script is also included for mirroring this directory, it is meant to be called from a continuous integration server.